 We understand that some members of our community have a hard time finding even ten minutes of quiet and stillness in order to read and journal.
 That’s why we’ve created an audio version of BREAD, where each day a Reality minister will read you the Scripture and offer the prompts of Be Still, Encounter, Apply, and Devote.

 Every Wednesday, we desire to train our bodies in self-control and dependence upon God through fasting.
-Click the button below to learn more about fasting.

 Fasting Entry Level: Just fast from lunch, taking that time to pray alone or with others safely.

 Fasting Reach Level: Fast for 24 hours — meaning, eat dinner on Tuesday evening, then break your fast with dinner on Wednesday evening.